-The following non-refundable fees govern the application processing, reprocessing and reservation of LIHTC and the fees to monitor and report non-compliance.
+The following non-refundable fees govern the application processing, reprocessing and reservation of LIHTC and the fees to monitor and report compliance.
 All fees must be paid either with a wire transfer, money order or with a certified check.
 If any other form of payment is received, the unacceptable form of payment will be returned and the application will be disqualified.

-Please note the Market Study Fee is due by no later than 4:30 CST on Thursday, June 22, 2017.
-Application and Analysis Fees are due by no later than 4:30 CST on Monday, July 10, 2017.
-If the appropriate fees are not submitted to the LHC, the application may be considered incomplete and subject to disqualification.
+Please note the Underwriting Application, Analysis and Market Study Fees will be due by no later than 4:00 CDT on Thursday, June 28, 2018.
+Threshold Clarifications, Selection Criteria Documents, and Evidentiary Materials to support items selected in the Selection Criteria are due by no later than 4:00 CDT on Monday, August 6, 2018.
+If the appropriate fees are not submitted to the LHC, the application shall be considered incomplete and subject to disqualification.

-Award recipients will be required to pay a Credit Award Fee upon award of a Tax Credit reservation by the Corporation (4% and 9% Credits).
+Award recipients will be required to pay a Credit Award Fee upon award of a tax credit reservation by the Corporation (4% and 9% Credits).
 The Credit Award Fee will be due upon execution of the Credit Reservation Letter.